Immune System Hormones

 Prolactin is a hormone secreted at its highest during and after pregnancy.
 It’s best known for preparing a woman’s body for breastfeeding and producing milk.
 Outside of pregnancy, it has a pro-inflammatory effect (meaning it actually increases inflammation) and helps modulate several immune cell responses.

-One of prolactin’s most important immune roles during pregnancy is helping the immune system shift from a state of Th1 dominance, to its more subdued state of Th2 dominance.
+One of prolactin’s most important immune roles during pregnancy is helping the immune system shift12 from a state of Th1 dominance, to its more subdued state of Th2 dominance.
 We’ll talk more about that below, but this shift is crucial in allowing your immune system to accept sperm and a fetus instead of seeing them as outside invaders.

 Does the Immune System Weaken While Pregnant?